The Guide's Manual Pt. 3 - Continous Briefing

 What to include and why to include it in your briefing

-At the beginning of your tour, you hold one long and comprehensive induction, including any and all relevant information.
-Depending on the type of excursion you can talk for quite a while, and probably stretch the attention span of your guests to the absolute limit.
+At the beginning of your tour, you hold one long and comprehensive induction, including all relevant information.
+Depending on the type of excursion you can talk for quite a while, and probably stretch your guests' attention span to the absolute limit.
 So please reduce the length of your subsequent briefings.
 The easiest method to accomplish this is the time and physical distance covered in each induction.
-I would recommend that each and every time you only brief up to the next point marked on your Tour Sketch.
+I would recommend that you only brief up to the next point marked on your Tour Sketch every time.
 This can be advantageous for numerous reasons:

-Short, digestible briefings: Well it is kind of obvious.
+Well, it is obvious.
 First of all, you do not have to cover more than a fraction of your actual excursion.
-Secondly, one can reasonably assume that the character of the tour should only significantly change at spots marked on your Tour Sketch.
+Secondly, one can reasonably assume that the tour's character should only significantly change at spots marked on your Tour Sketch.
 After all, deviations from the norm can pose a danger and should be included in the Sketch.
-This, however, means in turn that up to those changes the challenges should stay roughly equal, which could allow you to generalise the information given and further reduce the length of your briefing
+This, however, means that up to those changes, the challenges should stay roughly equal, which could allow you to generalise the information given and further reduce the length of your briefing.

 Of course, every time you hold a briefing of any kind, those are probably safety-relevant in some regard.
 And therefore, every induction should follow one maxim: KISS – Keep It Simple & Safe.
 You should include all the relevant information, but absolutely nothing more.
 The way I see it, a guide is what you get if you cross a High School Teacher with a Theater Actor, and like many of those, so do many guides suffer from one problem.
 They do, and by the way, I am absolutely guilty of this, love to hear themselves talk.
 Therefore I strongly recommend premeditating your briefings.
 Some especially conscientious might go as far and write down their sentences and even read them back to their guests from their notes to ensure they do not forget anything and going on a tangent is impossible.